Here’s a list of Frequently Asked Questions about filming in Russia.

 We recommend to apply for such a permit 10 days before the filming date.

 There’s no fixed fee for most part of the permits.
 The authorities responsible for the permits giving procedure will consider your request and will give their decission about the filming possibility and the price.

 3. ACCOMODATION AND TRANSPORT IN SAINT PETERSBURG

-We do not provide booking services.
+In the European part of Russia it only depends on your budget.
+In some remote areas like lake Baikal or Yakutia – we will give you an advice where to stay and will make the reservation.
 We can send you a list of hotel where we recomend to stay.
 Our recomendations are always based on your filming itinerary.
 Traffic in the city is horrible, but choosing a hotel in a good place may save you some hours daily.

 Yes, with great pleasure.

 Saint Petersburg Production Team works only with drivers who have filming experience (they know how to behave during a filming).
 We can provide you vans for 8, 12 or 20 seats, buses for 25-40 seats or regular cars with a driver.